esentri/domainlifecycles/readme_builder_pattern.md

 # Builder Pattern Necessity and Support

-NitroX DLC internally heavily relies on the Builder Pattern for the creation of DomainObjects.
+DLC internally heavily relies on the Builder Pattern for the creation of DomainObjects.
 This is due to the fact that we emphasize an always valid strategy on the one hand and on the other hand ValueObjects are by definition immutable.
 Thus, DomainObjects created from JSON Input or by querying a database must be created by a builder.
 For developers, the usage of Builder Pattern is encouraged, since Domain Classes do often have many arguments which bloats constructor calls unnecessarily.

-NitroX DLC supports the Builder Pattern as suggested by Joshua Bloch in his book "Effective Java" (3rd Edition, 2018).
+DLC supports the Builder Pattern as suggested by Joshua Bloch in his book "Effective Java" (3rd Edition, 2018).

 The specific implementation of the Builder Pattern as suggested by Joshua Bloch is described in the following.

-The simplest way to work with NitroX DLC regarding the builder necessity is to use [Lombok Builders](#lombok-builder-support).
+The simplest way to work with DLC regarding the builder necessity is to use [Lombok Builders](#lombok-builder-support).

 ```java
 public class SampleClass {